Public versus Less-Public News Engagement on Facebook: Patterns Across Bias and Reliability: Public vs. Combined Interactions

 Motivated by the higher significance (smaller p-value) for the reliability classes, we consider these differences first.
 Using the Dunn test, we find statistically significant differences for all pairwise distribution comparisons except between the \textit{Most-unreliable} and \textit{Most-reliable} classes.
 Similarly, the Mann-Whitney U test shows that all pairwise relative differences in the medians (observed in Figure~\ref{fig:distribution_of_public_interaction_share}), except for between the \textit{Most-unreliable} and \textit{Most-reliable} classes, are significant (with the largest p-value among the these pairwise cases being $2.82\cdot10^{-14}$).
 Finally, bootstrapping confirms that all pairwise differences in the means observed in the figure are statistically significant, except for the case of the \textit{Most-unreliable} vs. the \textit{Most-reliable} class.
 It is also worth noting that our observation that the two extreme classes have lower public interaction ratios (higher private interaction ratios) aligns with our findings from the aggregated analysis.

-\makeinsight{The two extreme classes, \textit{Most-reliable} and \textit{Most-unreliable}, exhibit similar private interaction ratios that are statistically higher compared to the other classes.}
+\keytakeaway{The two extreme classes, \textit{Most-reliable} and \textit{Most-unreliable}, exhibit similar private interaction ratios that are statistically higher compared to the other classes.}

 We now shift our attention to the public interaction ratios across the bias classes, where we make some interesting observations regarding the classes’ relative order.
 Specifically, we now observe the first difference in the relative order of the classes when comparing the average (and median) public shares calculated on a per-article basis (Figure~\ref{fig:distribution_of_public_interaction_share}) with the aggregated results (Figure~\ref{fig:aggregated_public_interaction_share}).
-More specifically, comparing with the aggregate results, the {\em Right} class has now switched ranking with the {\em Left} class to become the class with the noticeably smallest public interaction share.
+More specifically, comparing with the aggregate results, the {\em Right} class has switched ranking with the {\em Left} class, becoming the one with smallest public interaction share.
 Furthermore, comparing the distributions seen for the {\em Right} and {\em Left} class is statistically significant: Dunn test (p-value of $3.25 \times 10^{-14}$), Mann-Whitney U test (p-value of $6.16 \times 10^{-17}$) and bootstrap results being significant at 99\% level.